Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: SOTracker

 \section{SOTracker}

 In this section, we elaborate our proposed \tracker.
 The SOT task is essentially a cross frame registration task, but a series of priors could be explored for enhancement.
-Briefly speaking, our method estimates the relative motions between frames using registration and various motion priors, and aggregate them into absolute state estimation.
+Briefly speaking, our method estimates the relative motions between frames using registration and various motion priors, and aggregate them.
 Along the process of tracking, we also combine the shapes on the fly for further improvement.